abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/terraform-web-app-service.md

 }
 ````

 In this tutorial, we'll walk through the steps to provision an Azure Web App using Terraform.
-Terraform is an open-source infrastructure as code tool that allows you to define and manage your infrastructure in a declarative way.
+Terraform is an open-source infrastructure as a code tool that allows you to define and manage your infrastructure in a declarative way.

 ## Prerequisites